Table of Contents

 - After recording the Patrol Officer's name, the RSOS will provide means of access to the RS Package Receipt room.

-- DPS places the package into the RS Package Receipt room refrigerator.
+- GUPD places the package into the RS Package Receipt room refrigerator.

-- DPS will log the package into the RAM package receipt logbook.
+- GUPD will log the package into the RAM package receipt logbook.

-- DPS will ensure the RS Package Receipt room door is securely locked.
+- GUPD will ensure the RS Package Receipt room door is securely locked.

 - The RSOS will change the combination to the RS Package Receipt room, as soon as possible, but no later than 3 hours from the beginning of the next working day.